Houloude9IOfficial/RemiAI/README.md

 The app will be available at `http://127.0.0.1:3000`.

 ## Creations
-After build a good version of the project, i decided to try it a bit in coding.
+After i built a good version of the project, i decided to try it a bit in coding.
 The project originally doesn't fully support coding but it has most tools needed so i though, why not give it a go?

 I tried building a simple service monitor that checks if a service is up or down.
 It's a very simple idea and with a lightweight model (Mistral) it managed to create the fully working prototype, and is now available [here](./creations/service-monitor/).
 I also asked it the following question: